debuglevel/walkingdinner/README.md

 * `rest` is the main API backend.
 It stores data et cetera.
 * `angular` is the web fronted which talks to the `rest` service.
-* `planners` is a worker microservice to calculate routes and stuff.
+* `planner` is a worker microservice to calculate routes and stuff.
 It's separated from `rest` because it might produce heavy loads and maybe should be scaled to multiple machines.